Informatievlaanderen/VSDS-Onboarding-Example/minimal-server/README.md

 If you look into the [Docker Compose file](./docker-compose.yml), you will see that we define one (private) network for our two services: the LDES Server and the MongoDB.
 This allows the LDES Server to refer to the MongoDB by its service name `ldes-mongodb` but also requires us to map the internal port numbers (respectively 8080 and 27017) to external port numbers (respectively 9003 and 27017) in order to be able to reach the services (respectively `http://localhost:9003` and `mongodb://localhost:27017`, or even `mongodb://locahost`).
 We'll see in a minute where the internal ports come from.
 Furthermore the compose file contains names for our containers, the images and tags to use as a definition (i.e. a cookie-cutter) for our containers, a dependency on the MongoDB so the LDES Server is started after the database container, and finally a (read-only) volume mapping of our LDES Server configuration file into the container file-system to allow our LDES Server to use it.

 The LDES Server [configuration file](./config/application.yml) is pretty straight-forward as well.
 It contains the [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) (`spring.data.mongodb.uri`), basically the database connection string, of our MongoDB database.
-Note that the format is `<scheme>://<server>:<port>/<database>` where the `<scheme>` is always `mongodb`, the `<server>` is the service name in the composer file (i.e. `ldes-mongodb`), the `<port>` is the default port number `27017` and could be ommitted if we wanted to, and finally, `<database>` is the name of the database that will hold our LDES data, for which we chose `minimal-server`.
+Note that the format is `<scheme>://<server>:<port>/<database>` where the `<scheme>` is always `mongodb`, the `<server>` is the service name in the composer file (i.e. `ldes-mongodb`), the `<port>` is the default port number `27017` and has been omitted, and finally, `<database>` is the name of the database that will hold our LDES data, for which we chose `minimal-server`.
 In addition, we need to specify that our LDES Server uses the MongoDB driver to automatically create the necessary indexes (even on CosmosDB!).
-For now, we also need to specify the external base path of our LDES Server so that the links within the LDES can be followed.
-Our current development image works with relative paths a,d does not need this anymore but this feature is not yet available in the Docker Hub images.
-Soon, very soon!
-Finally, the configuration file also contains the port (`server.port`) and sub-path (`server.servlet.context-path`) on which the LDES Server is available.
-Because we do port mapping in the compose file, our LDES Server is available at http://localhost:9003/ldes in this example, but not yet.
-We need to start our containers first.
+We also need to specify the external base path of our LDES Server so that the links within the LDES can be followed.
+Because we do port mapping in the compose file, we set our LDES Server to be available at http://localhost:9003 in this tutorial.
+But not yet, we first need to start our containers.
 Ready for some action?
 Let's get our hands dirty!

 ## Systems Ready?
 3, 2, 1 ..
 Ignition!
 Well, enough theory!
 Let's get this thing going and see how we can actually feed the LDES Server with some data.